 Wim Taylor (he/him/his) is a two-time graduate of the University of Virginia (Wahoowa!) having earned a B.A. in Psychology with a minor in Sociology and a M.Ed in Higher Education.
 He currently serves as the Director of Alumni Engagement for the Kogod School of Business where his work focuses on engage Kogod alumni to provide valuable career advice and insights to the current Kogod student population.
 He has served the AU community for more than 11 years holding positions in two schools.
 He has served as the Associate Director of Employer Relations in the Kogod Center for Career Development engaging employers to recruit Kogod students and as the Associate Director of Undergraduate Programs in Kogod where he served as an academic advisor and managed the advising team.
 He has also served in a similar capacity as an academic advisor and eventually leading the advising team in the School of International Service.
 Wim has also worked in several other industries outside of higher education throughout his professional career.
 He has work experience in the consulting, real estate and financial services industries.
 He brings each one of those experiences and the life lessons learned along the way to the work that he does at AU.
 Wim is passionate about ensuring that students maximize their time spent at AU by ensuring that they make informed decisions as it relates to their academics and extra-curricular activities and that they take full advantage of all the resources available to them.
 When he is not extoling the virtues of his latest professional development book to the students and alumni with whom he works, Wim enjoys running…typically after his two sons, although he has completed two marathons, watching college basketball, and cheering for his UVA Cavaliers and reading on topics ranging from social psychology, human behavior, decision-making, effectively building relationships to grit, resilience and perseverance.

-Briana Weadock (she/her/hers) is the Senior Academic Counselor for undergraduate students in the School of Public Affairs.
-In addition to her work in SPA, she has taught courses for the Department of Sociology and the Women’s, Gender & Sexuality Program on topics such as Gender in Society and Feminist & Gender Theory.
-Her dissertation research focused on the way in which knowledges of gender and sexuality within intersecting identities are produced within Third Wave Feminisms using cultural artifacts such as Queercore punk music, feminist ‘zines, blogs, and popular non-fiction writings (books and traditional magazine formats).
-Having worked at AU for over 20 years in many different positions within the College of Arts & Sciences and the School of Public Affairs as well holding multiple AU degrees (BA and MA in Sociology), she has extensive knowledge of campus, faculty, staff, and services available to students.
+Briana Weadock (she/her/hers) is an AUx Instructor & Counselor working with first year students from across the University.
+In addition to her work with the American University Experience Program (AUx), she has taught courses for the Department of Sociology and the Women’s, Gender & Sexuality Program on topics such as Gender in Society and Feminist & Gender Theory.
+Her dissertation research focused on the way in which knowledges of intersecting identities are produced within Third Wave Feminisms using cultural artifacts such as Queercore punk music, feminist ‘zines, blogs, and popular non-fiction writings (books and traditional magazine formats).
+Having worked at AU for over 20 years in many different positions within the College of Arts & Sciences, the School of Public Affairs, and the Office of Undergraduate Studies, as well holding multiple AU degrees (BA and MA in Sociology), she has extensive knowledge of campus, faculty, staff, and services available to students.
 She has worked closely with the Office of Campus life through committees and collaborations with the Academic Support & Access Center, the International Scholar Support Services, and the Center for Diversity & Inclusion to name only a few.
-She has also received many awards recognizing her service to the university and her dedication to student success.
+She has also received multiple awards recognizing her service to the university and her dedication to student success.
 When not working with students on campus, you can probably find her at one of the many theaters in DC (most likely watching one of her former students perform!), live music venues, art galleries and museums, or cheering for the Washington Spirit – DC’s professional women’s soccer team.
 In addition to culture and learning, she is also passionate about her rescue cat, Spiderman.

 Sybil Roberts Williams